 Criterion 6.3.
 The Organization\ shall identify and implement effective actions to prevent negative impacts of management activities on the environmental values\, and to mitigate and repair those that occur, proportionate to the scale, intensity and risk\ of these impacts.

-Indicator 6.3.1LS Management activities are planned to prevent negative impacts and to protect environmental values\.
+Indicator 6.3.1 Management activities are planned and implemented to prevent negative impacts and to protect environmental values\.